WoollyinWalesIT/jomres/core-minicomponents/README.md

-10529 trigger point to add settings from plugins to site config->search options tab 10530 trigger point to add settings from plugins to site config->cron tab 10531 trigger point to add settings from plugins to site config->integrations tab
+10529 trigger point to add settings from plugins to site config->search options tab 10530 trigger point to add settings from plugins to site config->cron tab 10531 trigger point to add settings from plugins to site config->integrations tab 10532 trigger point to add settings from plugins to site config->debugging tab

 11010,11020,11040 Administrator area Media centre resource options.